mariotmc/musify/NOTES.md

   - disconnections and reconnections (too much, just leave it?)
   - refreshing will start visual timer over (backend still works as intended)
 - design
-  - create a volume slider that shows top left of main view
-    - players can at any time adjust the volume which will set a value in local storage
-    - the value in local storage will be used to apply to the volume of each playback (while picking song and during the round)
   - logo in lobbies view
     - remove delete lobbies button
     - when creating new lobby it should redirect you to that lobby